Voidixx/game-with-canvas-api/replit.md

-# Adventure Game
+# Gunbattle.io

 ## Overview

-An HTML5 canvas-based adventure game built with vanilla JavaScript.
-The project implements a client-side game engine with dynamic asset loading, responsive design, and mobile-first optimization.
-The game features a custom loading screen system and is designed to run in web environments, particularly suited for platforms like Replit.
+A real-time multiplayer battle royale game built with Node.js, Express, Socket.IO, and HTML5 Canvas.
+The project features a real-time multiplayer server, client-side game engine with dynamic asset loading, responsive design, and mobile-first optimization.
+Players can join the game, move around a 2D world, and shoot projectiles at each other in real-time.
+The game is optimized for the Replit environment.

 ## User Preferences